napari/napari/docs/plugins/debug_plugins.md

 ### Set up plugin log messages

 In addition to these user focused methods, you can set up plugin debug logs and messages during development.
-You can either use [napari specific functions](https://napari.org/dev/api/napari.utils.notifications.html), or [built in Python logging](https://docs.python.org/3/library/logging.html).
+You can either use {mod}`napari specific functions <napari.utils.notifications>`, or [built in Python logging](https://docs.python.org/3/library/logging.html).

 ```{tip}
 A logging library, like [loguru](https://github.com/Delgan/loguru), can be easier to get started with than the built in Python logging library.